-In addition to any submittals and deliverables defined in the contract documents, in accordance with NERC reliability standards, Seller shall provide the following documentation to Buyer thirty (30) days prior to initial synchronization of the Project, along with any other documentation reasonably requested by Buyer or required by NERC or the Performance Standard:
+In addition to any submittals and deliverables defined in the contract documents, in accordance with NERC reliability standards, Seller shall provide the following documentation to Buyer thirty (30) days prior to initial synchronization of the Project, along with any other documentation reasonably requested by Buyer or required by NERC:

-- BAL-005 One-line diagram that displays the Electrical Interconnection Point (and includes unique line identifiers/names ensuring that the Project Site and Buyer Transmission use the same naming convention when referring to the PV Plant (e.g., breakers, lines, etc.) by Seller - COM-002 Network diagram of voice and data links by Seller - FAC-008 Identification of most limiting equipment factor based on application of Generator Buyers Facility Rating Methodology by Seller - MOD-032 Data for Power System and Analysis, as applicable, by Seller. - VAR-002 Transformer information, including the following, as applicable, by Seller and Buyer (or its Affiliate), and as obtained by Seller from the Approved Vendor of the GSU: - Tap Settings - Available fixed tap ranges - Impedance data - The +/- voltage range with step-change in % for load-tap changing transformers.
+- BAL-005 One-line diagram that displays the Electrical Interconnection Point (and includes unique line identifiers/names ensuring that the Project Site and ETI Transmission use the same naming convention when referring to the PV Plant (e.g., breakers, lines, etc.) by Seller - COM-002 Network diagram of voice and data links by Seller - FAC-008 Identification of most limiting equipment factor based on application of Generator Buyers Facility Rating Methodology by Seller - MOD-010 Static Modeling Data of equipment, as applicable, by Seller - MOD-012 Dynamic Modeling Data of equipment, as applicable, by Seller - VAR-002 Transformer information, including the following, as applicable, by Seller and Buyer (or its Affiliate), and as obtained by Seller from the Approved Vendor of the GSU: - Tap Settings - Available fixed tap ranges

+- o Impedance data - The +/- voltage range with step-change in % for load-tap changing transformers.